vehemont/nvdlib/docs/source/_build/html/_sources/CPE.rst.txt

 Filter for a partial cpeMatchString for Microsoft Exchange 2013, return all the vulnerabilities for said matching CPEs, and print their CVE IDs.

-.. note:: CVEs returned do *not* contain details and are only the ID.
+.. note:: CVEs returned using searchCPE do *not* contain details and are only the ID.

 .. code-block:: python